 NOTE: Unit sub-meter providers are not required to waive reconnection fees.

 NOTE: Low-income customers are only allowed to receive these special rules after at least 12 months have passed since their last payment plan was completed.
 If you go on a 2nd payment plan within 12 months, it will be on same terms as all other customers.

 Natural gas utilities have developed customer service standards and practices in dealing with residential customers, including special policies for low-income customers.
 Similar to the rules that we require electricity utilities to follow, these policies relate to:

 - Under billing adjustments

 - Special arrangements for low-income customers

-We require Enbridge, Union Gas and Natural Resource Gas to set out their customer service-related standards and practices in a Customer Service Policy (also known as Conditions of Service) that must be available on their website.
+We require Enbridge Gas, Union Gas and EPCOR to set out their customer service-related standards and practices in a Customer Service Policy (also known as Conditions of Service) that must be available on their website.
 We require the utility to comply with its policy and to promptly notify customers of any changes to it.
 Contact your utility directly to learn more.

 Contact your utility